 Blind River Refinery Licence Renewal

-Join Our Upcoming Virtual Community Information Session – April 27
+Virtual Community Information Session – April 27

-Why are we holding this session?
+Why did we hold this session?

 On September 30, 2020 Cameco’s Blind River Refinery applied to Canada’s nuclear regulator, the Canadian Nuclear Safety Commission to renew its Class 1B Fuel Facility Operating Licence for a period of 10 years.